 - Prioritize high recycled content and easily recyclable materials that can readily circulate through the economy.

-More information is available in our HP Sustainable Impact Report at www.hp.com/go/report.
+More information is available in the 2021 HP Sustainable Impact Report at www.hp.com/go/report.

 1 Calculated as the percentage of primary plastic packaging (by weight) reduced per unit shipped.
 Excludes secondary and tertiary packaging components.
 Includes HP personal systems and printer hardware packaging.
 Does not include packaging for the following: Graphics Solutions hardware other than PageWide XL and DesignJet printers; 3D printing hardware; print supplies; refurbished products; and accessories such as third-party options, drop in box, and aftermarket options.

 2 HP Forest Positive Framework goes beyond existing HP sustainable fiber sourcing programs.
 It includes NGO partnerships targeted to conserve forests, improve responsible forest management, and help develop science-based targets for forests.
 Our vision is that printing with HP will counteract deforestation regardless of what brand of paper customers use.
 This is applicable to the entire installed base of HP printers.

 3 All HP brand paper is derived from certified sources; paper-based packaging for PCs, displays, home and office print, and supplies is reported by suppliers as recycled or certified, with a minimum of 97% by volume verified by HP.
 Packaging is the box that comes with the product and all paper-based materials inside the box.
 Packaging for commercial, industrial, and 3D products, scanners, personal systems accessories, and spare parts is not included.